berlinplan/berlinplan.github.io/readme.md

 - Profiteering and usury -> Crypto trading, forex, passive income, Invest Bank Money in Appartements (189)
 ---------

-## e-cars: benefiting the environment; leading to inequality; possiblity of atomic war?

-> Joe Biden passed the Chips Act to restrict the use of US technology in producing semiconductors. e-cars require ten times as many chips as petrol or diesel.
-Technology producers prioritize profit, leading to poorer countries importing the technology.
-This creates a cycle of wealth inequality, where the rich get richer and the poor get poorer.(139,140)

-#### While most 3rd-world countries have no roads, How much do luxury self Pilot e-cars, NASA space travel, or Hi-Tech super yachts contribute to the well-being of their citizens?

-#### Is it probable that citizens of the Middle East see on their damaged streets, self-driving e-cars or psychopathic countries military technology, including supercomputers, drones, satellites, rockets, and aircrafts?

 #### Would the advancement of smartphones and higher technology be possible if slavery were to persist?